torvalds/linux/Documentation/virt/kvm/arm/hyp-abi.rst

 Internal ABI between the kernel and HYP
 =======================================

-This file documents the interaction between the Linux kernel and the hypervisor layer when running Linux as a hypervisor (for example KVM).
+This file documents the interaction between the GNU/Linux kernel and the hypervisor layer when running GNU/Linux as a hypervisor (for example KVM).
 It doesn't cover the interaction of the kernel with the hypervisor when running as a guest (under Xen, KVM or any other hypervisor), or any hypervisor-specific interaction when the kernel is